cabforum/smime/SBR.md

 e. `keyUsage` (SHALL be present)

-   This extension SHALL be present and SHOULD be marked critical.
+   This extension SHOULD be marked critical.

    | Generation | `rsaEncryption`       | `id-ecPublicKey`            |
    |------|-----------------------|-----------------------------|